sanzidaanee/Hackbio-cancer-internship/Stage 4/Report/Report.md

 By using biomaRt package [6] for gene annotation and TCGAbiolinks package [7] for pathway enrichment analysis at gene ontology biological process level.

 ### Machine Learning Model

+We used feature selection, machine learning and KNN modelling to predict IDH status

+Random Forest: We used  Recursive Feature Elimination (RFE) to select the top 100 features, trained a Random Forest classifier on the selected features, and evaluated model performance with accuracy, confusion matrix, and classification report.

+K-Nearest Neighbors (KNN): We applied variance thresholding for feature selection, trained a KNN model, and evaluated predictions with accuracy and performance metrics.

 ## Results